parsonsmatt/prometheus-haskell/prometheus-client/docs/memory-use.md

 # Investigating Memory Use in `prometheus-client`

-We're runnig into problems with unexpectedly high memory use in `prometheus-client`, so I've been investigating improving the behavior.
+We're running into problems with unexpectedly high memory use in `prometheus-client`, so I've been investigating improving the behavior.

 Specifically, we're notificing a significant increase in the amount of time and memory allocated while calling `exportMetricsToText`.
 Every time we call the endpoint, more and more memory is used to render the response.